 \subsection{The Hyades cluster}

 The Hyades is the nearest OC to us, at a distance $d \approx 45$ pc (\citealp{perryman98}).
-By relying on 6D phase-space constraints, \cite{roser2011} identified $724$ stellar members moving with the bulk Hyades space velocity, with a total mass $435 \, \mathrm{M_{\odot}}$ (\citealp{roser2011}).
+By relying on 6D phase-space constraints, \cite{roser2011} identified $724$ stellar members moving with the bulk Hyades space velocity, with a total mass of $435 \, \mathrm{M_{\odot}}$ (\citealp{roser2011}).
 The tidal radius is estimated to be $r_{\mathrm{t}} \approx 10\, \pc$, and the resulting bound mass is $ \approx 275 \, \mathrm{M_{\odot}}$ \citep{roser2011}.
 Also, the cluster displays prominent tidal tails, which extend over a distance of 800 pc (\citealp{Jerabkova2021}).

-The Hyades contains stars with masses approximately between 0.1 $\msun$ and 2.6 $\msun$. \cite{roser2011} found that average star mass of the cluster is observed to decrease from the center to the outward regions, as a consequence of mass segregation.
+The Hyades contains stars with masses approximately between 0.1 $\msun$ and 2.6 $\msun$. \cite{roser2011} found that average star mass of the cluster decreases from the center to the outward regions, as a consequence of mass segregation.
 Recently, \cite{evans2022} performed a detailed study of the Hyades membership and kinematics, with the aim to quantify the degree of mass segregation within the cluster.
 In particular, they applied a two-component mixture model to the \textit{Gaia} DR2 data \citep{gaiaDR2} and identified the cluster and tail members with masses $m>0.12 \, \mathrm{M_{\odot}}$ (brighter than $m_{\mathrm{G}} < 14.06$).
-They assigned a mass value to each observed source by means of a nearest-neighbour interpolation on the {\it Gaia} colour-magnitude space ($\mathrm{BP-RP}$ vs. $m_{\mathrm{G}}$).
+They assigned a mass value to each observed source through a nearest-neighbour interpolation on the {\it Gaia} colour-magnitude space ($\mathrm{BP-RP}$ vs. $m_{\mathrm{G}}$).
 Finally, they defined two components, named “high-mass” and “low-mass” stars, based on a color threshold at $\mathrm{BP-RP}=2$, corresponding to 0.56 $\mathrm{M}_{\odot}$.
 The component median masses are 0.95 $\mathrm{M}_{\odot}$ and 0.32 $\mathrm{M}_{\odot}$, respectively.
 These values were taken as nominal masses for the two components.